lasircc/las_1_knowledge_base/docs/biobank.rst

 **Aliquots-> Slides labelling-> Execute**

 	1. Validate the samples via barcode reading and click "Next Step".
-	2. In the left-hand side of the screen the slides are displayed, while the right-hand side is aimed to protocol chioce of which, once selected, you will be able to see all parameters.
+	2. In the left-hand side of the screen the slides are displayed, while the right-hand side is aimed to protocol choice of which, once selected, you will be able to see all parameters.
 The coloring takes place by clicking on the slide representing the desired aliquot.
 Thereafter, it changes color.
 Notice that each protocol has its own random color picked by the system on-the-fly.
 At the bottom of the page it is possible to delete all the operations form the beginning of the procedure.
 	3. To avoid planning operations you can insert the slide directly and coloring jumping that phase.
 Just specify the GenealogyID or the slide code in the top-left field.
 	4. At the end of the procedure the aliquot representing the colored slice is discarded and substituted with a new one of type LS.